 If you have suffered a common eye injury like those listed above, or any other eye injury, through no fault of your own, we can help you to make a personal injury claim for eye injury compensation.

-If you have been involved in an accident or incident that wasn’t your fault and sustained an eye injury, you may be eligible to make a claim for compensation.
+If you have been involved in an accident or incident that wasn’t your fault and sustained an eye injury, you may be eligible to make eye injury claims.

 As with all personal injury claims, proving liability is vital and providing evidence in support of your claim can really help to strengthen your case in readiness for court proceedings.
 In order to provide evidence, there are a number of things you can do, such as: